skellis46/slipbox/improvisation and the threshold of the self.md

 > Our results lend further evidence to the claims that NDA meditations are different from both FA and OM meditations.
 While FA and OM meditations are traditionally regarded as “constructed” states created through deployment of speciﬁc attentional strategies, NDA meditations are thought not to involve intentional effort, but to be based on identifying a reﬂexive awareness that is regarded as “unconstructed” (Mipam and Hopkins, 2006).
 Additionally, both FA and OM meditations are content-oriented, concerned with the speciﬁcs of experience, while NDA meditations could be seen as primarily context-oriented, concerned with the context of experience.
 (Zoran Josipovic, Influence of Meditation on Anti-Correlated Networks in the Brain)

 ## 3. Methodological stance: phenomenology under pressure

 Justify how you can study something that resists capture.

+And this is the heart of the methodological problem in this writing.
+There are three phenomena: _dancing_, the threshold and _being danced_ and it is only the experience of _dancing_ in two conditions that is able to be described phenomenologically: i) the dancing that was happening before or leading up to the threshold, and ii) and the dancing that was happening after returning back from _being danced_.
+This is because while _being danced_ there is no object to observe, and no subject to do that observing. _Being danced_ -- and the threshold itself -- resist direct capture as objects of phenomenological inquiry.

 ### 3.1 Phenomenology as attuned to transition, ambiguity and pre-reflective experience.